Topical alignment in online social systems: Introduction

-Figure \ref{fig:topics} shows examples of topics we detected in Twitter.
+Fig \ref{fig:topics} shows examples of topics we detected in our Twitter data set.
 Users' affiliation to them indicates individual preferences in the wide range of topics available in the social network and it constitute our pool to assess similarity between users.
 The engagement in specific topics tells something about a user, and we adopt them as the basis to create a metric based on users' interests in different topics.
 In short, we want to assess if connected users tend to be topically similar and how much the similarity is relevant to their relationships.

-Our results show that, on Twitter, users \textit{follow} and \textit{mention} relationships are more likely to have a higher topical similarity than random pairs of users.
-Furthermore, we verify that both kinds of relationships tend to display a similar homophily pattern, despite the belief that they are relationships of a different kind \cite{Gonzalez-Bailon2014}.
+Our results show that, on Twitter, \textit{follow} and \textit{mention} relationships are more likely to have a higher topical alignment than random pairs of users.
+Furthermore, we verify that both kinds of relationships tend to display a similar alignment pattern, despite the belief that they are relationships of a different kind \cite{Gonzalez-Bailon2014}.
 Finally, our analysis also shows that connections with strong interactions tend to have higher similarity and that the similarity between connected users indicates a higher probability of interaction.
-The remaining of the article is structured as follows: Section \ref{sec:related} presents the related works; Section \ref{sec:methods} describes our methods and our datasets; Section \ref{sec:homophily} shows our results regarding user topical homophily; finally, in Section \ref{sec:conclusion} we draw our conclusions and future steps.